Interpretable Almost Matching Exactly for Causal Inference: Additional simulations and results

 \subsection{Missing Data}

-We consider the case when data are missing at random.
-We compared performance of FLAME and \collapsingflame\ both with and without multiple imputation.\\
+In this section, we consider the case when data are missing at random.
+We compared performance of FLAME and \collapsingflame\ both with and without multiple imputation on missing data.

-To generate covariates $X$ we first sample $Z\sim N_p(\mu,\Sigma)$, where $\Sigma$ is not the identity matrix (provided in the supplement) and then let $X_j=f_j(Z_j)$ where $f_j(z)=1_{z>0}$.
-This creates correlated binary variables so methods that impute the missing values are expected to perform well.
-We generate 15000 control and 5000 treated units; 20\% of the data are missing at random. \\

-To allow for missing values in \collapsingflame\ and FLAME we construct an $n\times p$ matrix $O$ where $o_{ij}=1$ if covariate $j$ is unobserved for unit $i$.
-Treating ``missing'' as just another category for each variable we proceed with the algorithm by adding a condition for a matched group to be valid: if covariates $J' = \{j_1,\dots,j_{p'}\}$ are being matched on then $\sum_{j\in J'} o_{ij}=0$ for a unit $i$ in the group.
-If the sum is greater than $0$ then the group matched on the level ``missing'' for at least one covariate, making it invalid.
-We compare this approach to multiply imputing 10 datasets using the Multiple Imputation Chained Equations algorithm in the 'mice' R package and averaging the estimates over the datasets.
+To allow for missing values in \collapsingflame\ and FLAME we randomly construct a $n$(number of units) $\times$ $p$(number of covariates) binary matrix $O$ where $o_{ij}=1$ if covariate $j$ is unobserved (``missing'') for unit $i$.
+Temporarily setting ``missing'' as just another category for each variable, we proceed with the algorithm by adding a condition for a matched group to be valid: if covariates $J' = \{j_1,\dots,j_{p'}\}$ are being matched on, then $\sum_{j\in J'} o_{ij}=0$ should hold for each unit $i$ in the group.
+A greater than $0$ sum means that unit $i$ has missing values in $J'$ to be matched on, and this matched group thus is invalid -- unit $i$ must then be removed from the matched group; we handled missing values in this way.
+For imputation, we used the Multiple Imputation Chained Equations algorithm in the `mice' R package, constructed 10 multiply-imputed datasets and matched on the imputed values.
+Estimates from each of the multiply imputed datasets were then combined using Rubin's rules.